 |Course Duration||3 years|

-- Be at the forefront of the industry with access to resources from traditional sewing machines to ultrasonic welding machines.
+- Take your place at the forefront of the industry, with access to resources from industrial, specialist sewing and knit machines, screen printing and a natural dye garden, to ultrasonic welding machines.

-- Learn to use the latest 3D design technology, including CLO 3D.
+- Learn to use the latest digital design technologies, including CLO 3D.

 What our students do